gatsbyjs/gatsby/packages/gatsby-recipes/README.md

 ### Running an example recipe

 Now you can test out recipes!
-Start with a recipe for installing `emotion` by following these steps:
+Start with a recipe for installing [Emotion](https://emotion.sh/docs/introduction) by following these steps:

 1. Create a new Hello World Gatsby site: